zeehio/condformat/cran-comments.md

 ## Downstream dependencies

-- uncoverappLib (BioConductor): No issues introduced by this release
+No issues introduced by this release.
+The known dependencies are:

+- uncoverappLib (BioConductor)